gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 There are several methods for encoding the position information of the tokens in a sequence.
-In a graph however, there is a problem.
-Graphs consist of nodes (analogous to tokens), connected with edges in a non-linear, multi-dimensional space.
+In a graph, however, there is a problem.
+Graphs consist of nodes (analogous to tokens) connected with edges in a non-linear, multi-dimensional space.
 There’s no inherent notion of an “ordering” or a “sequence” in its structure, but as with positional information, it’ll be helpful if we inject some sort of structural information when we process the graph.

 <!-- A naive solution would be to learn the encodings themselves.
 Another would be to perform some operation on the graph structure, such as a random walk, or components from the feature matrix.
 The intuition is to perform an operation on the graph to extract some “structural” information.  -->

-The authors propose a novel encoding, called *Spatial Encoding.* The idea is a simple combination of learnable encodings and walk-based methods mentioned earlier: take as input a pair of nodes (analogous to tokens) and output a scalar value as a function of the shortest-path-distance (SPD) between the nodes.
+The authors propose a novel encoding called *Spatial Encoding.* The idea is a simple combination of learnable encodings and walk-based methods mentioned earlier: take as input a pair of nodes (analogous to tokens) and output a scalar value as a function of the shortest-path-distance (SPD) between the nodes.
 This scalar value is then added to the element corresponding to the operation between the two nodes in the Query-Key product matrix.

 $$
 A_{ij} = \frac{(h_i W_Q)(h_j W_K)^T}{\sqrt{d}} + b_{\phi(v_i, v_j)}